 When the brain is being stressed over and over consistently, the synapses in the brain break down and cause depressive symptoms.
-Ketamine was mainly used as an aesthetic by many medical professionals, until recent studies have found that ketamine therapy has worked to help people with resistant treatment mental illness, such as depression or PTSD.
+Ketamine was mainly used as an anesthetic by many medical professionals, until recent studies have found that ketamine therapy has worked to help people with resistant treatment mental illness, such as depression or PTSD.

 A study led by Conor Liston, a neuroscientist, and psychiatrist at Weill Cornell Medicine, has confirmed that synapse growth is involved and reveals how ketamine activates changes in the brain circuit function, improving depressive symptoms in as little as three hours.
 As ketamine therapy continues, the drug triggers the regrowth of synapses in the brain.
 This study opens new channels and questions on how to sustain antidepressant effects long term (Makin, 2019).